ni/niveristand-scan-engine-ethercat-custom-device/docs/Manual Build Instructions.md

     - FXP.llb
     - Modules.lvlibp
     - NI ECAT Remote IO.llb
-1. Open `Scan Engine.lvproj`
+1. Open `Scan Engine Linux x64.lvproj` in LabVIEW 32-bit
     - Depending on the versions of VeriStand and LabVIEW installed on the development PC, the version of the VeriStand .NET assemblies may mismatch with the project.
 Use .lvproj.config files to lock the version of the assemblies used by the project, or manually navigate to the assemblies on disk at `C:\Windows\Microsoft.NET\assembly\GAC_MSIL\`.
     - You may see dialogs concerning a mismatch of target versions when loading LLBs and PPLs for other operating systems.
 These are safe to ignore.
 1. Build the `Engine Release` build specification
-1. Close LabVIEW completely
+1. Close LabVIEW 32-bit completely
 1. Copy Windows dependencies from previous repositories' `Built` directory into the `Includes` directory:
-    - FXP.llb
     - Modules.lvlibp
     - NI ECAT Remote IO.llb
-1. Open `Scan Engine.lvproj`
+1. Open `Scan Engine.lvproj` in LabVIEW 32-bit
 1. Build all `Application (EXE)' build specifications:
     - Get HW Config
     - Check and Download Bitfile
     - Revert to Scan Mode
     - Import ESI File
     - Read Target ESI File
+1. Close LabVIEW 32-bit completely
+1. Open `Scan Engine.lvproj` in LabVIEW 64-bit
 1. Build the `Configuration Release` build specification

 The final file structure of the `Built` directory should be as follows (only two directory levels are shown):